Edmund Harriss: Harriss Spiral

 Harriss investigated the next simplest case, dividing a rectangle into one square and two similar rectangles.
-The ratio that emerged in this case is the so-called plastic number.
+The ratio that emerged in this case is the so-called plastic ratio.
 The golden spiral is closely related to the first case, dissection into one square and one similar rectangle.
-Harriss applied the same idea to this second case and discovered a new fractal spiral related to the plastic number and since named after him.
+Harriss applied the same idea to this second case and discovered a new fractal spiral related to the plastic ratio and since named after him.

 Selected publications

 Books

 Harriss has published several books designed to spread joy in mathematics.
 The sales of his colouring books run well beyond 100,000.